JakobWong/VAST2020/README.md

 # Visual Interfaces for VAST 2020

-This repository includes visual interfaces created to tackle the VAST 2020 challenges
+This repository includes visual interfaces created to tackle the VAST 2020 challenge